Linuxfabrik/monitoring-plugins/check-plugins/tuned-profile/README.md

 ## Overview

 Verifies that the current `tuned` profile matches the expected setting.
+Alerts when the profile in force is not the expected one.
 Useful for ensuring consistent performance tuning across a fleet of servers.

 **Data Collection:**